-Dear Fellow Shareholders,
+Dear fellow Shareholders,

-Late last year, there were early signs of a recovery in metal prices.
-This improvement, however, followed yet another decline in global exploration activity for the fifth consecutive year.
-In March 2017, the SNL Metals & Mining Group published its worldwide exploration survey, which reported a drop in exploration spending in 2016 of 21% year over year, compared to 19% in 2015.
-SNL also estimated that the mining industry's total budget for nonferrous metals exploration was US\$6.89 billion in 2016 compared to US\$9.2 billion in 2015, US\$11.4 billion in 2014, and US\$15.2 billion in 2013, and a mere 32% of the record US\$21.5 billion spent in 2012.
+The much anticipated recovery of the mineral exploration sector is finally upon us.
+In March 2018, the SNL Metals & Mining Group published their worldwide exploration survey, which reported a 15% increase in exploration spending in 2017.
+A significant increase compared to the 21% drop recorded in 2016 and the 19% contraction that occurred in 2015.
+SNL also estimated that the mining industry's total budget for nonferrous metal exploration was US\$8.4 billion in 2017 compared to US\$7.3 billion in 2016, marking the first increase in spending since the market peaked in 2012 at US\$21.5 billion - almost 3 times the activity level recorded in 2016.